Electrotherapy: Neck and back pain

 and that electrotherapy has limited effect on neck pain as measured by clinical results.
+A later 2023 review confirmed this conclusion that there is limited high-quality evidence for the use of electromagnetic stimulation for pain relief.

 A 2015 review found that the evidence for electrotherapy in pregnancy-related lower back pain is "very limited".

 Shoulder disorders

 A 2014 Cochrane review found insufficient evidence to determine whether electrotherapy was better than exercise at treating adhesive capsulitis.

 As of 2004, there is insufficient evidence to draw conclusions about any intervention for rotator cuff pathology, including electrotherapy;

 furthermore, methodological problems precluded drawing conclusions about the efficacy of any rehabilitation method for impingement syndrome.

 Other musculoskeletal disorders

 There is limited, low quality evidence for a slight benefit of noxious-level electrotherapy in the treatment of epicondylitis.